duckdb/duckdb-web/docs/api/java.md

 The DuckDB JDBC driver offers batch write functionality.
 The batch writer supports prepared statements to mitigate the overhead of query parsing.

-> Note that the preferred method for bulk inserts is to use the [appender](#appender) due to its higher performance.
-However, when using the appender is not possbile, the batch writer is available as alternative.
+> The preferred method for bulk inserts is to use the [Appender](#appender) due to its higher performance.
+> However, when using the Appender is not possbile, the batch writer is available as alternative.

 #### Batch Writer with Prepared Statements